Top 20 Memphis Music Videos of 2016 (Part 1)

 2016 was a good year for music videos by Memphis artists, musicians and filmmakers alike.
-I resist making a ranked list of movies in my year-end wrap up, but I know the crowd demands them, so every year I indulge my inner ranking nerdery with music videos that have appeared in the Flyer's Music Video Monday blog series.
-Since I sometimes go back into the vault for the MVM posts, this competition is limited to videos that were uploaded since my Top Ten of 2015 post.
-(This proved to be a source of disappointment, since Breezy Lucia's brilliant video for Julien Baker's "Something" was in the top ten until I discovered it had been uploaded in 2014).
+I resist making a ranked list of movies in my year-end wrap up, but I know the crowd demands them, so every year I indulge my nerdery by ranking the music videos that have appeared in the Flyer's Music Video Monday blog series.
+Since I sometimes go back into the vault for MVM posts, this competition is limited to videos that were uploaded since my Top Ten of 2015 post.
+(This proved to be a source of disappointment, since Breezy Lucia's brilliant video for Julien Baker's "Something" was in the top five until I discovered it had been uploaded in 2014).
 Last year, I did a top ten.
 This year, there were so many good videos, I decided to do a top 20.

 A good music video creates a synergy between the music and the action on the screen.
-It doesn't have to have a story, but arresting images, interesting motion through the frame, and meticulous editing are musts.
+It doesn't have to have a story, but arresting images, fascinating motion through the frame, and meticulous editing are musts.
 I watched all of the videos and assigned them scores on both quality of video and quality of song.
-This was a good way to bring the cream to the top, but my scoring system proved to be inadequately granular when I discovered seven videos tied for first place, five tied for second, and three tied for third, forcing me to apply a series of arbitrary and increasingly silly criteria until I had an order I could live with.
+This was brought the cream to the top, but my scoring system proved to be inadequately granular when I discovered seven videos tied for first place, five tied for second, and three tied for third, forcing me to apply a series of arbitrary and increasingly silly criteria until I had an order I could live with.
 So if you're looking for objectivity, you won't find it here.
 As they say, it's an honor to just be on the list.

 20. Light Beam Rider - "A Place To Sleep Among The Creeps" Director: Nathan Ross Murphy